-- A student who fails to show college readiness in a tested skill area must meet the requirements for remediation based on the student's test scores.
+- 1. A student who fails to show college readiness in a tested skill area must meet the requirements for remediation based on the student's test scores.
 See Appendix D. - 2.
 When students are concurrently enrolled in Amarillo College and another Texas institution of higher education, the institution where the student first registers and pays full tuition takes precedence for the provision of developmental education.
 Students will not be required to be enrolled in remediation at both institutions. - 3.
 No student may graduate from a Level-Two certificate program (43-59 semester credit hours) or an Associate Degree program until the student proves college readiness by achieving a passing score on a state approved assessment, completing the remediation sequence, or being exempted from testing. - 4.
 A student in need of remediation must be enrolled in at least one developmental course until all remediation is complete. - 5.
 Completion of an appropriate developmental program includes, but is not limited to: - a.
 Making a grade of "C" or higher in Reading Techniques II for the reading section. - b.
 Making a grade of "C" or higher in Grammar and Writing II for the writing section. - c.
 Making a grade of "C" or higher in Beginning Algebra for the math section.

 - d.
 If a student remediates in the ACcess Learning Center (BASR, BASM, or BASW), the student must demonstrate competency by scoring at the appropriate level on THEA or Accuplacer. - 6.
 Even though students completing Beginning Algebra may retest and score college level, the Math and Engineering Department recommends that students complete Intermediate Algebra before enrolling in College Algebra. - 7.
-A student wishing to enroll in College Algebra who passes the math section of THEA/TASP with a 230-269 or Accuplacer with a 63-74 may challenge his/her score by taking the Amarillo College Math Placement Test.
+A student wishing to enroll in College Algebra who passes the math section of THEA/TASP with a 230-269 or ACCUPLACER with a 63-74 may challenge his/her score by taking the Amarillo College Math Placement Test.
 Scoring 23 or higher on the math section of the placement test will allow the student to enroll in College Algebra.
 The Mathematics and Engineering Department Chair, the Sciences and Engineering Division Chair, or their designee may make exceptions. - 8.
+If a student has not completed placement testing in Math for three years or more, regardless of TSI status, it is recommended that they retest on ACCUPLACER or THEA. - 9.
 Remediation will be required of students enrolled in Level-One certificates who do not meet the minimum testing scores required for that program.
-See Appendix C. - 9.
+See Appendix C. - 10.
 It is preferable for a student who has passed math with a 230-269 and not passed at least one other section of the assessment instrument to enroll in the section not passed.
 For students working on math, Beginning Algebra (MATH 0302) completes math remediation.
 Intermediate Algebra (MATH 0303) may serve as remediation in the circumstance that a student who has just completed MATH 0302 wishes to continue in math by taking MATH 0303 rather than reading or writing remediation.

-The Director of Advising and Counseling or the ACcess Division Chair must approve exceptions.
+The Director of Advising or the Dean of Academic Success must approve exceptions.

-- 10. The following guidelines apply to a student who changes his/her major. - a.
+11. The following guidelines apply to a student who changes his/her major.

+a.
 If a student officially changes his major before the census date of the semester/term of enrollment, the change will be effective for that semester/term.b.
-If the change occurs after the census date, it will be effective for the next term the student enrolls. - c.
+If the change occurs after the census date, it will be effective for the next term the student enrolls.

+c.
 Change of major during a term or semester will not alter testing and remediation requirements imposed at the beginning of the semester.